 Dai Due: 2406 Manor Road, Austin, Texas 78722

 - Known for their array of exotic meats, Dai Due offers a changing Supper Club menu for $37 with limited availability each night of the week.

 - Tuesday through Thursday is Dai Due’s ‘wild card’ night that highlights esoteric items.
 Tuesday night also features a Dry-aged Wagyu Cheeseburger but word on the street is you should head there early if you’re craving the burger as they’re limited!

-- Friday features seafood dinner for two with specialities from the Gulf.
+- Friday features seafood dinner for two with specialties from the Gulf.